Emergent Carroll symmetry at phase separation in one-dimensional lattice systems: Density-Density correlation

 which in momentum space simply reads

 So we expect density-density correlations calculated in momentum space to move from a linear to a quadratic dependence on momenta as one hits the PS from the LL phase.
 This would be the transition structure expected in a system that undergoes a change from a relativistic to a Carroll CFT.
+We note that an $S(q)\sim q^{2}$ form is, taken on its own, also consistent with the more conventional viewpoint based on the vanishing of the sound velocity and the divergence of the compressibility at PS.
+What the Carrollian framework adds, beyond reproducing this scaling, is a single structural origin for the simultaneous occurrence of the $q^{2}$ form, the divergent compressibility, and the extensive ground-state degeneracy associated with supertranslations; we examine the latter two features in the lattice numerics below.
+We also would like to point out here that this more conventional picture of vanishing of sound velocity is directly related to the emergence of Carrollian symmetry, since as stressed in the introduction, the vanishing of any characteristic velocity (in this case, the velocity of sound) is tantamount to the closing of an analogue ``light'' cone.

-\paragraph{\textbf{Numerical results.}}
+\section{Numerical results}

-With all the information in hand, we will now discuss an intrinsic numerical way to investigate the PS region for the LL theory.
-We intend to show that the results from many-body numerics in the PS parameter space are consistent with the predictions from Carroll CFT.
+We now discuss an intrinsic numerical way to investigate the PS region for the LL theory.
+We show that the results from many-body numerics in the PS parameter space are consistent with the predictions from Carroll CFT.
 We employ DMRG \cite{White,SCHOLL} for numerical analysis of the interacting lattice model \eqref{H_tV} with the help of ITensor library \cite{itensor}.
 We use a 1D lattice with $L$ sites, the maximum allowed bond dimension $\chi_{dim}$ is varied between $10^{3}$ to $10^{4}$ as per convergence requirement, and the truncation error for the ground state energy is maintained at the order of $ 10^{-10}$.
 We note how the scaling of density-density correlation in Eqs.~\eqref{Eq:Br1q},\eqref{Eq:Br2q} encapsulates the physics of two separate regimes of scale invariant physics discussed earlier.
 In case of the lattice system, the properties of aforementioned density-density correlation is captured instead by the density-density structure factor in momentum space:

 Here $n_i$ and $n_j$ are particle densities at different sites.
 The numerical evaluation of $S (q)$ efficiently shows the transition across $V=2$ through the different scaling behaviors.
 The exponent of scaling for $S(q)$ is extracted numerically for $V<2$ and $V>2$.
 One can extract this scaling exponent as a function of $q$, written as: